10 ways to avoid dehydration insomnia

 Posted on November 15 2018

 Water is significantly important in all aspects of life.
-Do you wonder why you suffer from insomnia or are unable to sleep?
-It could be due to lack of hydration and as a result becoming dehydrated at night.
+Do you wonder why you struggle to sleep?
+It could be dehydration insomnia!

-Below are 10 ways dehydration can affect precious sleep time.
+Below are 10 ways dehydration can affect your sleep.

 1. Being even mildly dehydrated can cause lack of sleep